Before anything, I want to say this:

 To sum it all up, the traffic and search numbers I saw for cop training were skewed because there are other terms that have the words cop training that are being searched for too.
 Usually, this is always the case and is totally fine because those other terms are terms related to that niche, however in my case, I was very unfortunate because those other keywords were totally unrelated.

 It turns out, there’s this UFC fighter named Mirko Cro Cop, who also has his own training regiment.
-So, when I saw the numbers for “cop training” in Market Samurai, I was actually seeing search numbers and traffic for “Cro Cop Training”, and “Mirko Cro Cop Training” too.
+So, when I saw the numbers for “cop training” in Market Samurai, [Full Disclosure: As an affiliate, I receive compensation if you purchase through this link.]
+I was actually seeing search numbers and traffic for “Cro Cop Training”, and “Mirko Cro Cop Training” too.

 Totally unfortunate, but it happened, and it can happen to you too.
 So the big lesson here is that when you find good keywords that meet your criteria, don’t stop there.
 Perform further research and figure out the other phrases that people are searching for that include those keywords that you want to target.